The Top 10 Peruvian Souvenirs

 Top Peru Travel Tips 2024 (updated every month):

-Visit the Tourist Information Center in Lima for money exchange, sim cards, maps and more.
+Visit the Tourist Information Center in Lima for travel info, money exchange, sim cards, maps, and more.

-Peru Hop is most reviewed and highest rated travel company.
-Website very detailed and full of useful info.
-Read more HERE.
+Bus travel – Peru Hop is the most reviewed and highest-rated travel company.
+Their website is very detailed and full of useful info.
+Read more HERE

-Machu Picchu – book in advance (ticket, train, guide, bus all needed).
-Tours are strongly recommended to save money and stress and avoid potential problems at entry to Machu Picchu.
+Machu Picchu – Book in advance (ticket, train, guide, and bus all needed).
+Yapa Explorers is strongly recommended for the best tours/treks to Machu Picchu, click HERE for more info.

 1. Chullos